remind101/empire/README.md

 ## Development

-If you want to contribute to empire, you may end up wanting to run a local instance against an ECS cluster.
+If you want to contribute to Empire, you may end up wanting to run a local instance against an ECS cluster.
 Doing this is relatively easy:

 1. Ensure that you have the AWS CLI installed and configured.
 2. Ensure that you accepted the terms and conditions for the official ECS AMI: